Equity by Design? On the Trade-Offs in Fairness-Driven Recommendation in Heterogeneous Two-Sided Markets: Experimental Validation

-\looseness=-1 For GMV, we incorporate producer values $v_j$ inversely proportional to popularity, enforcing $\sum_j v_j \sum_i w_{ij} \geq \theta V_{\max}^{\mathrm{GMV}}$.
+For STR, stricter producer fairness ($\gamma$) diversifies exposure and reduces early sell-outs, often raising STR (Figure~\ref{fig:sim-str}).
+CVaR further boosts STR by balancing allocations across groups, especially in heterogeneous datasets like SimRec.
+For GMV, we incorporate producer values $v_j$ inversely proportional to popularity, enforcing $\sum_j v_j \sum_i w_{ij} \geq \theta V_{\max}^{\mathrm{GMV}}$.
+We stress that this inverse-popularity value signal is a deliberate \emph{assumption} used to simulate a business objective, not a model of real price dynamics: by construction it assigns higher value to less-exposed producers, so the observed GMV gains from fairness should be read as a property of this synthetic value model rather than as direct evidence about revenue in a deployed marketplace.
 Results in Figure~\ref{fig:sim-gmv} show that moderate thresholds $\theta$ increase GMV by encouraging exposure to high-value producers, while excessive thresholds hurt relevance and reduce transactions.
-Again, CVaR consistently yields higher GMV than mean optimization, particularly in skewed datasets like MovieLens.
+Again, CVaR consistently yields higher GMV than mean optimization, particularly in skewed datasets like MovieLens. \\

-\paragraph{Scalability and Approximation Methods} \looseness=-1 While binary MIPs capture fairness exactly, they scale poorly for large $\pmb{\rho}$.
+\textbf{Scalability and Approximation Methods.} While binary MIPs capture fairness exactly, they scale poorly for large $\pmb{\rho}$.
 Relaxed LP with rounding and gradient-based methods (AugLag, SCGrad) provide tractable alternatives.
 Table~\ref{tab:perf} shows that LP relaxation and AugLag match MIP in fairness and mean utility, whereas SCGrad underperforms on utility.
 Table~\ref{tab:errs} confirms constraint satisfaction is generally reliable, except under probabilistic rounding.

-\looseness=-1 Runtime experiments (Figure~\ref{fig:times}) highlight the trade-off: Gurobi is efficient for moderate scales, but GPU-accelerated methods achieve $1.5\times$ speedups at larger sizes.
+Runtime experiments (Figure~\ref{fig:times}) highlight the trade-off: Gurobi is efficient for moderate scales, but GPU-accelerated methods achieve $1.5\times$ speedups at larger sizes.
 Constraint satisfaction remains a challenge for gradient-based methods (Figure~\ref{fig:errors}), motivating future work on tighter regularizers.